-A THV system was originally installed to satisfy the requirements of Generic Letter 89-16.
-The modifications associated with the THV were performed under the provisions of 10CFR50.59 and thus the CNS THV was designed, analyzed, and implemented consistent with the design basis of the plant.
-The current design will be evaluated to confirm that the existing system, coupled with current and planned modifications to upgrade the THV to a HCVS, will meet the requirements of Order EA-13-109 and remain functional following a SA.
+A THPV system was originally installed to satisfy the requirements of Generic Letter 89-16.
+The modifications associated with the THPV system were performed under the provisions of 10CFR50.59, and thus the CNS THPV was designed, analyzed, and implemented consistent with the design basis of the plant.
+In addition, the THPV section upstream of the rupture disk was designed and installed per USAS B31.1.0 - 1967 Edition, as explained in DC 91-041 (Reference 34).
+Therefore, this code will be used for piping design and installation.
+HCVS piping located downstream of the PC-AOV-237AV will be classified for Seismic II/I requirements.

+The current design will be evaluated to confirm that the existing system, coupled with the new HCVS line, will meet the requirements of Order EA-13-109 and remain functional following a severe accident.